 Hardly a month passes without Wix announcing a major new feature.
 Among them: the aforementioned Wix Bookings, a convenient self-service appointment booking system for your clients; and Wix Restaurants, a (commission-free) add-on that lets your customers book tables, order food from you, and check out your menus.
 All these can be added with just a few clicks.

 They even offer their very own suite of marketing and business tools, Ascend by Wix, which includes a CRM, email marketing, automations, invoice generator and video maker (amongst other handy features).
+It’s one of the many reasons we think they are the best website builder for small business.

 What’s more is that Wix offers the full array of SEO features for your site to rank well on search engines, including an assistant helping you to target the best search terms.